jtakayama/makahiki/doc/installation-makahiki-unix.rst

      VIRTUALENVWRAPPER_PYTHON=/usr/bin/python and that PATH is
      set properly.

-   This error is related to the system not being able to find Python 2.7.3's virtualenvwrapper installation.
+   This error is related to the system not being able to find Python's virtualenvwrapper installation.

-   Every time you log on, you must use ``scl enable python27 bash`` to re-enable the Python 2.7.3 environment.
+   Every time you log on, you must use ``scl enable python27 bash`` to re-enable the SCL Python environment.

 Install Python Imaging Library
 ------------------------------